Cristian-Castillo/Document-Store-HTTP-Server/README.md

 ## Limitations/Issues ❗
 - HTTP Server program runs properly on Unix files and environment.

-- HTTP Server program can handle volume of extremely large file files, but upon a PUT Request must be manually closed!
+- HTTP Server program can handle volume of extremely large files, but upon a PUT Request must be manually closed!

 - Allowed terminal inputs are in the following formats: ./httpserver ip address port number, ./httpserver ip address, ./httpserver localhost, ./httpserver localhost port number.
 The port number can be customized, but numbers ranging from 0-1023 are reserved for privileged services and designated as well known ports.